spartancyberultron/WAF-Copilot/README.md

 ---

-**ZAPISEC WAF CoPilot** - Making web application security management simple and intelligent.
+**[ZAPISEC](https://zapisec.ai) WAF CoPilot** - Making web application security management simple and intelligent.

+---

+**License and Intellectual Property Rights**: All rights reserved.
+This software and its documentation are the intellectual property of CyberUltron Consulting Private Limited.